 More Information About Erasmus+

-For more information on the Erasmus+ programme, please contact Karolinska Institutet's institutional Erasmus coordinator:
+For more information on the Erasmus+ Programme, please contact Karolinska Institutet's Erasmus Coordinator:

 Contact your International Coordinator for more information about INK exchanges.